Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

 ## Solution Guide

+## Exercise 1: Feature Addition with GitHub Copilot

-## Task 1: Sign in to GitHub Copilot in Visual Studio Code
+### Task 1: Sign in to GitHub Copilot in Visual Studio Code

 1. Open **Visual Studio Code** from the desktop screen.